Confidence-gated automation — how to be highly automated without making expensive mistakes

 The failure mode that matters is confidence, not errors

-So the goal is not “high accuracy.”
+So the goal isn’t “high accuracy.”
 A model at 95% accuracy that acts on all 100% of cases puts five bad records into production for every hundred.
 The goal is to know which 5% it should not have touched, and to not touch them.
 Everything below builds that knowledge into the system instead of hoping for it.

 Gate on confidence — act only above a threshold